serverless/blog/posts/2016-10-20-Serverless-post-1.0.md

 layout: Post
 ---

 Last week we released [1.0 of Serverless](./releasing-serverless-framework-v1-and-fundraising).
-With that release done we want to share our thoughts about the future of Serverless.
-This is also an invitation to everyone to share your ideas with us so we know that we're building exactly what you need to build complex infrastructure.
+With that release done we feel it's important to share our thoughts about the future.
+This is also an open invitation to our community to share your ideas with us so we know that we're building exactly what you need to help you build complex infrastructure.

-We see Serverless as the main tool for you to build large scale serverless event driven micro-services.
+We see Serverless as the main tool to allow you to build large-scale serverless, event-driven microservices.
 With 1.0 we've built the foundation to easily build and deploy services.
 You can create custom resources, define events and deploy to separate accounts and stages.

-While discussing their needs with users over the last months we've identified five main areas as the next goal of Serverless.
-Of course we will implement many other features and improvements, but those five will be our main focus as they will provide the biggest benefits.
+Over months spent engaging users in a discussion about their needs, we've identified five main areas as the focal point of our next round of goals for Serverless.
+Of course we'll implement many other features and improvements, but these five will be our main focus as they will provide the most benefits.

 * Service Composition
 * Service Discovery